itzarnabmondal/SprintOneProject/README.md

 ## Used Technologies
 >This project was made possible thanks to the use of several open source software packages.
 We would like to express our gratitude to the developers and maintainers of these tools.

-- [ Java-17 ] - An amazing programming language
+- [ JDK - 17 ] - An amazing programming language.
-- [Spring-Boot] - A framework for humans
+- [ Spring-Boot ] - A framework for humans.
-- [Spring Data JPA] - Library that allows for easy implementation of JPA
+- [ Spring Data JPA ] - Library that allows easy implementation of JPA.
-- [Spring Security] - For enterprise level security
+- [ Spring Security ] - For enterprise level security.
-- [Mysql 8] - Great RBMS for storing data
+- [ Mysql 8 ] - Great RBMS for storing and manipulating data.
-- [visual Studio Code] - As an awsome text editor
+- [ Visual Studio Code ] - An awsome text editor.

 And of course this project itself is open source with a public repository on GitHub.